Active Substance: voriconazole

 How has Vfend been studied?

-The study of Vfend in invasive aspergillosis involved 277 immunocompromised patients (patients whose immune system was not working properly).
+The study of Vfend in the treatment of invasive aspergillosis involved 277 immunocompromised patients (patients whose immune system was not working properly).
 Vfend was compared with amphotericin B (another antifungal medicine).

-The study of Vfend in candidaemia compared Vfend with a treatment of amphotericin B followed by fluconazole in 370 patients.
+The study of Vfend in the treatment of candidaemia compared Vfend with a treatment of amphotericin B followed by fluconazole in 370 patients.

 Vfend has also been studied in 285 children.